Angl99/lab-git/my-solution.md

 ```
 On branch main

-No commits yet

-Untracked files:
+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+        modified:   readme.md

+Changes not staged for commit:
-  (use "git add <file>..." to include in what will be committed)
+  (use "git add <file>..." to update what will be committed)
+  (use "git restore <file>..." to discard changes in working directory)
-        readme.md
+        modified:   readme.md

-nothing added to commit but untracked files present (use "git add" to track)
 ```

 ## 7